SeaGL/seagl.github.io/_posts/2022-10-07-Building-a-virtual-SeaGL.md

 ## Socially

 Interacting through text and video is just not the same as in-person.
 Text is clumsy and can easily lead to misunderstandings.
 Video calls may introduce latency and exclude the space that each person is in.
-Being behind a screen it is all too easy to tune out or multi-task.
+Being behind a screen makes it all too easy to tune out or multi-task.

 What's more, it's 2022 and we're all tired of virtual everything...